You Never Know Who Your Friends Are by Chris Green

 With my writing residency in abeyance and Patti on sabbatical in San Sebastian, life was slow.
 Lewis was in the forces and Carroll had gone off to university, so I just had my dog, Murphy for company.
 Murphy had originally been Carroll’s dog but now she was in Edinburgh, he had become my responsibility.
 Despite his being twelve, he was still a ten miles a day dog.
 I was no longer a ten mile a day dog walker.
 It was a good thing that the common was so close.
 I could find a seat while Murphy ran around chasing phantom rabbits.

 I got home late afternoon and put a pizza in the oven.
-I was apprehensive about switching the computer on, but finally I did.
+I was apprehensive about switching the computer on, but finally, I did.
 By the time Ram arrived, a little after seven, Quentin’s Facebook friends had multiplied.
 There were another half dozen familiar names from my literary lexicon.
-This time the list also included a couple of my leading characters, Tara Vain from No Time At All and Max Tempo from La Bamba.
+This time the list also included a couple of my leading characters, Tara Vain from Tara’s World and Max Tempo from Tequila Mockingbird.

 Muttering to himself, Ram started going through the feeds.
 Over his shoulder, I could see at a glance that Tara or Max seemed to have started most of the post entries, with various combinations of my other characters responding.
-Dr. Bolt from A Change Is As Good As A Rest and Judson Cleary from With or Without an E seemed to have join the fray.
-Dave Too from Ummagumma was there too, and Roy Tackler from Free Transfer.
+Dr Bolt from A Change Is As Good As A Rest and Judson Cleary from With or Without an E seemed to have joined the fray.
+Dave Too from Kosmik Kitchen was there too, and Roy Tackler from Slumpton.
 Poor Roy.
 He spent most of his fictional life on the bench.
 I never did give him a first team game.
 Then there was his chronic alcoholism.
 The list of characters on the posts seemed to go on and on.
 Even Mason Wiley from a story I was in the process of writing seemed to have got in on the act.

 ‘GHOMCOAFA,’ Ram read out.
 ‘Get him off my case once and for all.
 Looks like someone’s out to get you.’